frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

 ```

 As for Safari, that was a bummer.
 That turned out that to get `.safariextz` package you need to run Safari.
 I've spent a
-few hours to make work according to [the manual](http://stackoverflow.com/questions/3423522/how-can-i-build-a-safari-extension-package-from-the-command-line)
+few hours to make it work according to [the manual](http://stackoverflow.com/questions/3423522/how-can-i-build-a-safari-extension-package-from-the-command-line)
-but have not succeeded.
+but did not succeed.
 The point is that it is not possible to convert your developer certificate into `.p12` and so
 you are not able to create the keys needed to sign a package.
-I still have to you Safari manually to pack the extention
-but so the disctibution task is as simple as copying of the `Update.plist` file.
+I still have to run Safari manually to pack the extension yet the release is now as simple as copying the `Update.plist` file.

 ```js
 gulp.task('safari-dist', function () {